Hi, I’m Jasmin.

 In 2015, I received an award for my work. 🎉🎉🎉

-My passions and expertise include the apparel industry’s social and environmental impact, fibers and textiles, fashion history, and wildlife science.
+My passions and expertise include the apparel industry’s social and environmental impact, sustainable fibers and textiles, and fashion history and culture.
 (The Council of Fashion Designers of America lists me as a sustainability resource, #nbd.)
 Biomaterials and the circular economy are my jam.

-I’ve also written about retail insights, technology, climate change, astronomy, comic books, and green design and architecture.
+I’ve also written about retail insights, climate change, astronomy, comic books, green design and architecture, waste management, wildlife science, Asian-American food, and the British royal family.

 Fun fact: The New York Times once quoted me as an expert on ethical pet ownership.

 As a former copy editor for publications such as Computer Shopper and Print, I value the important of crisp, clean, yet comprehensive prose.
-(The Oxford comma is my ride or die but I have begrudgingly adapted to AP Style.)
+(The Oxford comma is my ride or die but I can—begrudgingly—adapt to AP Style.)

 I live in northern New Jersey with my husband, daughter, two of the worst cats in the history of cats, and, to my infinite despair, several metric tons of Lego.